pnadolny13/tap-pypi-singer/README.md

 # tap-pypi-singer

-`tap-pypi-singer` is a Singer tap for retrieving the plugins supported by Meltano via the [MeltanoHub API](https://hub.meltano.com/singer/#api-resources) then retrieving usage stats for their pypi packages.
+`tap-pypi-singer` is a Singer tap for retrieving the plugins supported by Meltano via the [MeltanoHub API](https://hub.meltano.com/singer/#api-resources) then retrieving usage stats for their pypi packages using https://pepy.tech/ website's API.
+The pepy website returns unaggregated download counts split by version so this tap aggregates up to total, day, week, and month level without considering the package version.

-This uses the API https://pypistats.org/api/ which has a rate limiter so it [shouldnt be abused](https://pypistats.org/api/#etiquette).
-Theres sleeper logic to accept rate limit responses and continue.
-Meltano only supports a few hundred plugins right now but the big query data set can be used if the list of plugins gets too large.

 Built with the Meltano [SDK](https://gitlab.com/meltano/sdk) for Singer Taps.